 he capitalist state has come a full circle from the days when Elizabethan authorities in the UK, deciding they must stave off unrest and social dislocation, came up with the first model of social provision in 1601, in the form of a Poor Law.
-On the streets of California's cities, the same stark choice is now placed before modern day state officialdom.
+On the streets of CaliIn Hungary, the hard right regime of Viktor Orban has passed legislation making it illegal for people to be homeless fornia's cities, the same stark choice is now placed before modern day state officialdom.